 For out of Zion the law shall go forth,

 And the word of the Lord from Jerusalem.

 3 He shall judge between many peoples,

 And their spears into pruning hooks;

 Nation shall not lift up sword against nation,

 Neither shall they learn war anymore.

 4 But everyone shall sit under his vine and under his fig tree,

 For the mouth of the Lord of hosts has spoken.
 (Micah 4:2-4)

-Christians are to rule with Jesus.
-And living as a Christian now (see Living as a Christian: How and Why?) helps train us and helps prepare us to properly rule that in the future.
+Christians are to rule in love with Jesus.
+And living as a Christian now (see Christians: Ambassadors for the Kingdom of God, Biblical instructions on living as a Christian) helps train us and helps prepare us to properly rule that in the future.